blomqvie/training-totally-lazy/README.md

 # training-totally-lazy

-Playground for learning TotallyLazy in android development.
-Feel free to use!
+Playground for learning TotallyLazy and RxJava in android development.
+Feel free to use and extend!